We have a saying at Next:

 “Learning is what happens when the learner

-makes meaning for him or herself.”
+makes meaning for themself.”

 It is essential that our curriculum is designed to engage students in the process of making meaning.
 To do this, we use a project-based approach to instruction and assessment.
 These projects are designed to connect students with content or skill work that prepares each student for college, career, or life after high school.
 With that in mind, projects model real-world scenarios and outcomes.